joshCarder01/90sNet/assignments/Tasklist.md

 5. Research viable hardware to run project on [Chad Lape]
 6. Research viable medium to run project on (Docker etc) [Chad Lape]
+7. Research Daemons which can give an overview of the state of the network [Chad Lape]
+8. Research methods to access hardware remotely [Chad Lape]

 # Design Phase
-7. Specify systems to include on network [Josh Hale]
+9. Specify systems to include on network [Josh Hale]
-8.
+10. Develop a small scale test network on the hardware [Chad Lape]
+11. Design admin control system and a way to interact with the virtual network [Chad Lape]